dsaylikoglu/limit-calculator/README.md

 # Limit Calculator
-This a Windows application that allows you to calculate normal limits, from the + and the - direction.
+This a Windows application made with Python's Tkinter library.
+Limit Calculator allows you to calculate normal limits and one-sided limits.